dvicencio/plus1_frame_sequence_reader/README.md

 * Add the characters "???" before every start codon
 * Add a line break before every ">" symbol to separate each gene
 note: some symbols are found in between the gene information which where edited indicidually, approx 7
+# Additional Notes
+The program was sligthly edited for different circumstances were other informations was required like:
+* Total number of stop codons when a nucleotide is ignored at the beginning of each gene
+* Total number of codons, di-codons, and ORFs
+*
+*